Join 11,000+ other food lovers enjoying weekly recipes.

 Their tart-sweet taste makes them great in coffee cakes, muffins, cherry vareniki/pierogies as topping for cheesecakes, in cakes (like this Honeycomb Cake with Dulce de Leche Buttercream or this Honeycomb Cake with Chantilly Cream, or even this Flourless Black Forest Chocolate Cake), in pies and even tarts.
 If you were to buy them at a store, 2-3 cups of preserved cherries will cost you about 7$ – 8$, but canning them yourself will cost you about 2$ for the same amount, so not only are you saving money, but you’re also making sure that your canned goods are artificial preservative free.

-Some people are really intimidated by the canning process, but it really isn’t anything complicated, as you will see in the step by step photo instructions below.
+Some people are intimidated by the canning process, but it isn’t complicated, as the step-by-step photo instructions below show.

 Leave about 1 1/2 inches head space in each jar.